GoHorse GFX

 But hey, there really is a light at the end of the tunnel: make sure you also know the agile framework and even the waterfall method too, why not?

-Make sure you understand them and fight for them
+Make sure you understand them and fight for them: only

 your life.